dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/08-Testing-and-Validation/02-Active-Directory-Testing/01-Test-AD-User-Login-and-Domain-Admin-Access.md

 I will login to a AD user accounts I created.
 This test validates Active Directory user authentication.
 It includes logging in with a standard user account, verifying access restrictions on the domain controller (**OTCS-SRV-DC01**), assigning Domain Admin privileges, and verifying successful login.

 ---

+## Objectives
+- Test login with a standard AD user account